HausDAO/daohaus-website/docs/intro.md

 ### Support beyond the documentation

-Feel free to hit us up in our #Support Channel on [Discord](https://discord.gg/CAqTnwGpez).
-Let us know any bugs you find, requests for new features, or just ask us anything about daos.
+Feel free to hit us up in our <span class='channels'>#Support</span> Channel on [Discord](https://discord.gg/CAqTnwGpez).
+Let us know of any bugs you find, requests for new features, or just ask us anything about daos.